Unselected

 Promoting equal opportunities and preventing discrimination.

-DECATHLON is an international company with employees from a wide variety of backgrounds.
+DECATHLON is an international company with employees from a wide range of backgrounds.
 It values all contributions and believes that everyone should have equal chances of success.
-As a global company, DECATHLON sees diversity as a source of innovation, creativity and performance.
-It helps the company understand its customers better and supports business growth.

-The company strives to create a level playing field and equal opportunities for all its teammates.
-It promotes their talent regardless of their beliefs, age, disability, parental status, ethnic origin, nationality, sexual or gender identity, sexual orientation, political or religious affiliation, trade union or minority organisation membership, or any other characteristic that could be subject to discrimination.
-Employees can use the Whispli reporting platform to report all acts of discrimination, harassment, etc., that could harm their physical and mental health.
+DECATHLON strives to create a level playing field and equal opportunities for all its teammates.
+The Group promotes talent regardless of an employee’s beliefs, age, disability, parental status, ethnic origin, nationality, sexual or gender identity, sexual orientation, political or religious affiliation, trade union or minority organisation membership, or any other characteristic that could be used as a basis for discrimination.
+The Whispli alert platform allows teammates to report all acts of discrimination, harassment, etc., that could harm employee physical and mental health.

-At the same time, DECATHLON has drawn up a global EDI policy aligned with its ambitions to initiate, strengthen and promote the development of affirmative actions in the countries where the company is present.
-The aim of this policy is to support the inclusion of under-represented groups and marginalised communities through four pillars:
+At the same time, DECATHLON continues to work on a global DEI policy in line with its ambitions in order to launch, strengthen and promote the development of affirmative actions for its employees in the countries where the company is present.
+The aim of this policy is to support the inclusion of under represented groups and vulnerable people through four pillars:

 - Inclusive hiring